Are you interested in a deadlift workout plan for beginners?

 When your waist size gets down to 32 inches, you will have lost the weight that you need to lose and you will be fitter and stronger.

 A waist size over 35 inches in women and over 40 inches in men greatly increases the risk of chronic diseases like diabetes, heart disease and more.
-The ideal waist size for women is 32 ½ inches and 35 inches for men.1)http://www.doctoroz.com/know-your-5-videos/dr-ozs-know-your-5-lifesaving-numbers-you-need-know
+The ideal waist size for women is 32 ½ inches and 35 inches for men.
+(NASM)

 Weight is the most accessible metric that you can control.

-The truth is that even if you did not do any exercise at all, but you improved the quality of your food and were consistent with the three meal a day regimen, you are going to drop the excess pounds that are attacking your system.
+The truth is that even if you did not do any exercise at all, but you improved the quality of your food and were consistent with three meal-a-day plan, you are going to drop the excess pounds that are attacking your system.

-You might think that the spare tire that you are carrying around your middle is just hanging out and doing nothing, but in fact, the layer of visceral fat that is covering over the stomach is dangerous to your health, very dangerous.
+You might think that the spare tire that you are carrying around your middle is just hanging out and doing nothing, but in fact, the layer of visceral fat that is covering your stomach is dangerous to your health, very dangerous.

 If you had asked me if I thought that it was possible to reduce waist size from 50 inches to 32 inches, I would have said it is absolutely impossible.